Adhya - Also known as Goddess Durga

 Mahabharata - One of the two major Sanskrit epics of ancient India; an epic narrative of the Kurukshetra War and the fates of the Kaurava and the Pandava princes; composed by Ved Vyasa as an allegorical story of the inner science, long before it was historically acted out at the turn of Dwapar to the Kali Yuga, to veil its true importance; also contains some other principal works, like the Bhagavad Gita, Damayanti's story etc. and is the longest known epic poem of mankind; longest version comprises about 200.000 verses

-Mahesh - Hindu god; one of the Hindu Trinity, also known as Shiva, the 'destroyer' of the lower three worlds
+Mahesh - Hindu god; one of the Hindu Trinity, also known as Shiva, the 'destroyer' of the lower Three Worlds

 Maninder - From the Anurag Sagar, the name of Gyani (Kabir) during His incarnation in the Treta Yuga

-Manmukh - One who is given to obey the dictates of the mind being influenced by the five dacoits of lust, anger, greed, attachment, and ego; one who shows indifference to the teachings of Guru
+Manmukh - One who is given to obey the dictates of the mind being influenced by the five thieves of lust, anger, greed, attachment, and ego; one who shows indifference to the teachings of Guru

 Mansarovar - Pool of nectar in ParBrahmanda region beyond the three lower worlds, wherein the soul is cleansed of lower karmas upon immersion